mplatov/GKAchievementNotification/README.md

 * it works for me in both iOS4 and iOS5 beta1

-Unlike original branch of GKAchievementNotification, this fork will add notification to the view of your RootController, so device rotations will be handled automatically.
+Unlike original branch, this fork will add notification to the view of your RootViewController, so device rotations will be handled automatically.

 Using it
 --------